trevorseeley/PacMan_Factory/README.md

 # PacMan Factory

 Create PacMan by clicking the button!
+This exercise focused around the implementation of JavaScript factories and interactions screen restraints.

 Check out the Eye Tracking Exercise: <a href="https://trevorseeley.github.io/Eye_Tracking"> Click Here </a>